simonhamp/dotme/content/collections/pages/tools.md

 blueprint: pages
 title: Tools
 updated_by: 104b2029-6d10-4bee-9cce-a70842d2f673
-updated_at: 1691612405
+updated_at: 1693503034
 ---
-I use a number of tools to get my work done:
+I use a number of tools to get my work done.
+I also recommend a lot of these tools to my clients:

 - [Laravel](https://laravel.com) - obvs
 - [Statamic](https://statamic.com) - the CMS I used to make this site and what everyone should be using already (built on Laravel ofc)